- Book Club: The Phoenix Project (Chapters 1-3)

 Steve asks each person to share something about themselves.

 Steve was the first person in his family to make it to college.
 He worked in a copper mine to pay for college.
 He eventually went on to work for a pipe manufacturing plant.
-Steve joins the ROTC to help pay for school and then the US Army.
+Steve joined the ROTC to help pay for school and then the US Army.

 Steve is an excellent officer with high ratings but none of his subordinates enjoy working with him.
 Steve commits to changing his ways.